jodavaho/highfleet-ship-opt/README.md

 What gets most people addicted, however, is the ship editing.
 You can create and build ships from a suprisingly few number of modules that become highly individualized / specialized.
-This gif (from koshutin.com) shows the design loop perfectly:
+This gif (from [koshutin.com](http://koshutin.com/)) shows the design loop perfectly:

 ![Highfleet ship design from koshutin.com](http://koshutin.com/wp-content/uploads/2018/05/gif_design.gif)

+But seriously, check out that page, the game is beautiful.
 The most challenging part of building a *good* ship, is keeping the number of extra modules low, and selecting the appropriate modules to keep the cost low and performance high.